 The program leading to the Master of Science degree in Accounting requires completion of at least thirty (30) hours of applicable work above the bachelor’s degree.
-Courses which may apply on the master’s degree program are those 5000 level courses and appropriate graduate level courses transferred from accredited institutions.
+Courses which may apply to the master’s degree program are those 5000 level courses and appropriate graduate level courses transferred from accredited institutions.

 Planning the Program

-The students study program leading to the master’s degree is developed in consultation with his or her faculty advisor and is carefully related to the student’s individual needs.
+The student's study program leading to the master’s degree is developed in consultation with his or her faculty advisor and is carefully related to the student’s individual needs.
 Needs are identified through consideration of undergraduate preparation and immediate and prospective career goals.

 No thesis is required in the Master of Science in Accounting degree program